While cell-free DNA is our business, it’s patients who power our purpose

 Chief Technology Officer

-Rishi Kacker serves as Natera’s Chief Technology Officer, bringing 20-years of experience in software, genetics, and health tech entrepreneurship.
-At Natera he is responsible for leading a team including product, UX, software engineering and IT with the mission to expand access to genetic testing for millions each year through innovations/transformation in the patient and provider experience.
-Additionally, the team has launched a massive clinico-genomic data and research platform being used to accelerate our knowledge of genetic disease.
-Prior to Natera, Mr. Kacker was the Chief Technology Officer at Myriad Genetics and co-founder and SVP of Technology at Counsyl (acquired by Myriad Genetics).
-He started his career as co-founder of Voltage Security, a data security and enterprise software business that was acquired by HP Enterprise.
-Mr. Kacker holds a B.S. degree in computer science from Stanford University.
+Rishi Kacker serves as Natera’s chief technology officer, bringing 20 years of experience in software, genetics, and health tech entrepreneurship.
+At Natera, he is responsible for leading a team including product, UX, software engineering, and IT, with the mission to expand access to genetic testing for millions each year through innovations and transformation in the patient and provider experience.
+Additionally, he has led an extensive clinico-genomic data and research platform being used to accelerate Natera’s knowledge of genetic disease.

-J. Dianne Keen-Kim, PhD, FACMG, HCLD (ABB)
+J. Dianne Keen-Kim, Ph.D., FACMG, HCLD (ABB)

-Chitra Kotwaliwale, PhD
+Chitra Kotwaliwale, Ph.D.

-Chitra Kotwaliwale serves as senior vice president of clinical & commercial operations and portfolio management at Natera.
-She joined the company in 2019 and has held multiple roles across product management and strategy, overseeing product management for the women’s health team, managing overall strategic planning and project management for Engineering/R&D, and coordinating global product strategy.
+Chitra Kotwaliwale, Ph.D., serves as chief product officer at Natera.
+She joined the company in 2019 and has held multiple roles across product management and strategy, overseeing product management for the women’s health team, managing overall strategic planning, project management for engineering and R&D, and coordinating global product strategy.

 Prior to joining Natera, Kotwaliwale served as director of product marketing at Agilent Technologies, where she managed the company’s product management team responsible for target enrichment content products for rare diseases and oncology.
-She previously served as senior product manager of sequencing at Complete Genomics, and prior to that, as a computational biologist at Adaptive Biotechnologies (formerly Squenta, Inc.).
+She previously served as senior product manager of sequencing at Complete Genomics and, prior to that, as a computational biologist at Adaptive Biotechnologies (formerly Squenta, Inc.).

 Kotwaliwale holds a bachelor’s degree in biology from the College of Wooster and a doctorate in molecular and cell biology from the University of Washington and the Fred Hutchinson Cancer Center.
-She completed her postdoctoral fellowships at the University of California, Berkeley, which was funded by prestigious fellowships from the Damon Runyon Cancer Research Foundation and Howard Hughes Medical Institute.
+She completed her post-doctoral fellowships at the University of California, Berkeley, which was funded by prestigious fellowships from the Damon Runyon Cancer Research Foundation and Howard Hughes Medical Institute.

 Solomon Moshkevich, MBA